Accessibility on PERFORM site

 Technical information about this website’s accessibility

-The PRESTIGE-AF consortium are committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The PERFORM consortium are committed to making its website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 A standard, due to the known issues listed below.